 Output 2 ON-OFF control (alarm function): Output 2 can also be configured with an alarm function.
-There are 4 kinds of alarm functions that can be selected for output 2.
-These are: DE.HI (deviation high alarm), DE.LO (deviation low alarm), PV.HI (process high alarm), and PV.LO (process low alarm).
+There are six kinds of alarm functions that can be selected for output 2.
+These are: DE.HI (deviation high alarm), DE.LO (deviation low alarm), DB.HI (deviation band out of band alarm), DB.LO (deviation band in band alarm), PV.HI (process high alarm), and PV.LO (process low alarm).
 Refer to figure 3.3 and figure 3.4 for descriptions of the deviation alarm and the process alarm.